Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Relays and Cooperative Methods

-However, unlike the aforementioned case, in a \emph{trusted} relay scenario, the eavesdroppers and relays are separate network entities.
-The relays can play various roles with external eavesdroppers.
-They may act purely as traditional relays while utilizing help from other nodes to ensure security; they may also act as both relaying components as well as cooperative jamming partners to enhance the secure transmission; or they can assume the role of stand-alone \emph{helpers} to facilitate jamming unintended receivers.
+Unlike the aforementioned case, in a \emph{trusted} relay scenario the eavesdroppers and relays are separate network entities.
+Some of the most commonly encountered relay-based wiretap scenarios and corresponding solutions are depicted in Fig.~\ref{fig_mix}.
+The relays can play various roles to counteract external eavesdroppers.
+They may act purely as traditional relays while utilizing help from other nodes to ensure security; they may also act as both relaying components as well as cooperative jamming partners to enhance the secure transmission; or they can assume the role of stand-alone \emph{helpers} to facilitate the jamming of unintended receivers.

+A typical model of a relay channel with an external eavesdropper was investigated by Lai \emph{et al.} in \cite{Lai_Relay--Eavesdropper08}, where outer-bounds on the optimal rate-equivocation region are derived assuming a classical decode-and-forward protocol.
+The authors of \cite{Lai_Relay--Eavesdropper08} also propose a novel noise-forwarding strategy where the full-duplex relay sends dummy codewords independent of the secret message in order to confuse the eavesdropper.
+Such a strategy is also referred to as `deaf cooperation' in \cite{Bassily13,Bassily12}.